-- (1) Represents 12 months' continuation of Mr. Ryu's base salary and payment of 1 times his target annual bonus opportunity. - (2) Represents 1.5 times the sum of Mr. Ryu's base salary and target annual bonus opportunity. - (3) Represents the value of the acceleration of vesting of 100% of Mr. Ryu's unvested RSUs and stock options, based on the closing price of our common stock as reported on the NYSE on July 29, 2016, which was \$61.47. - (4) Represents 12 months of payment of COBRA premiums for Mr. Ryu. - (5) Represents 18 months of payment of COBRA premiums for Mr. Ryu. - (6) Represents 6 months' continuation of the executive's base salary and payment of 4 weeks' base salary (equal to two weeks' base salary as in-lieu of notice payment and 2 weeks' base salary per year of service, up to a maximum of 10 weeks' base salary). - (7) Represents one times the sum of the executive's base salary and target annual bonus opportunity. - (8) Represents the value of the acceleration of 100% of vesting of the executive's unvested RSUs and stock options, based on the closing price of our common stock as reported on the NYSE on July 29, 2016, which was \$61.47. - (9) Represents 26, 30, 32, and 0 weeks of payment of COBRA premiums for Messrs.
-Hart, Kheirolomoom, Polelle and Roza, respectively.
-Since Mr. Roza does not participate in the Company's health insurance plan, he will receive 0 weeks of payment of COBRA premiums. - (10) Represents 12 months of payment of COBRA premiums for the executive.
-Since Mr. Roza does not participate in the Company's health insurance plan, he will receive 0 weeks of payment of COBRA premiums. - (11) Represents 6 months' continuation of the executive's base salary and payment of 6 weeks' base salary (equal to two weeks' base salary as in-lieu of notice payment and 2 weeks' base salary per year of service, up to a maximum of 10 week's base salary).
+- (1) Represents 12 months' continuation of Mr. Ryu's base salary and payment of 1 times his target annual bonus opportunity. - (2) Represents 1.5 times the sum of Mr. Ryu's base salary and target annual bonus opportunity. - (3) Represents the value of the acceleration of vesting 100% of the executive's unvested RSUs, PSUs and stock options plus 58% of TSRs, all based on the closing price of our common stock as reported on the NYSE on July 31, 2017, which was \$72.16.
+The actual number of TSR shares that may vest depends on Guidewire's TSR performance relative to the software companies in the S&P Software and Services Select Industry Index over the performance period as of the effective date of the change in control. - (4) Represents 12 months of payment of COBRA premiums for Mr. Ryu. - (5) Represents 18 months of payment of COBRA premiums for Mr. Ryu. - (6) Represents 6 months' continuation of the executive's base salary, plus payment of two weeks' base salary as in-lieu of notice payment and 2 weeks' base salary per year of service, up to a maximum of 10 weeks' base salary. - (7) Represents one times the sum of the executive's base salary and target annual bonus opportunity. - (8) Represents 26, 32, 0, and 36 weeks of payment of COBRA premiums for Messrs.
+Hart, Kheirolomoom and Roza and Ms. Hung, respectively.
+Since Mr. Roza does not participate in the Company's health insurance plan, he will receive 0 weeks of payment of COBRA premiums. - (9) Represents 12 months of payment of COBRA premiums for the executive.
+Since Mr. Roza does not participate in the Company's health insurance plan, he will receive 0 weeks of payment of COBRA premiums.